 In Italy, eating grapes during New Year's Eve Dinner brings prosperity and good luck.
 In Spain and Mexico, though, just eating grapes is not enough: you need to pop exactly a grape for each stroke of midnight, for a total of 12 grapes, symbolising the 12 months.
 For each grape a wish must be expressed.
 Only then, wealth, good fortune, and success will be guaranteed.

 Eating leafy greens is always a good habit, but eaten on New Year's Eve, in US and UK, it’s even better: they bring money, to be precise, banknotes.
-This American and British tradition must find its origins in the resemblance of dark leafy greens to paper money.
+This American and British tradition must find its origin in the resemblance of dark leafy greens to paper money.
 Happy New Year!

 Having dried fruits on New Year's Eve bring good luck in France.
 Be careful, though, to make sure that the consumption will really work, you have to eat 13 different kinds of dried fruit.
 In Italy it’s easier: just 7 kinds of dry fruits will do the trick.
 Bonne année (Happy New Year in French).

-Resembling small round beans, these low in fat and high in protein legumes are a must in Italy and Brazil, during New Year's Eve dinner.
-In Italy, lenticchie, as lentils are called, become a side dish to Cotechino, a sort of pork sausage.
-Together, lentils and pork, will bring wealth in the oncoming year.
+Lentils look like small round beans, they are low in fat and high in protein legumes and they are a must in Italy and Brazil, during New Year's Eve dinner.
+In Italy, lenticchie, as lentils are called, become a side dish to Cotechino, a sort of boiled pork sausage.
+Lentils and pork, served together, will bring wealth in the oncoming year.
 Feliz ano novo (Happy New Year in Brazilian).

 In Asian countries, rice, barley, quinoa, and all that grows in grains, assure good luck if consumed during the celebration of the new year.
 In China, eating noodles is particularly recommended during New Year's Eve dinner.
 Be careful, though, they need to be eaten avoiding to break them… the only way possible is slurping them right from the bowl.
 Xīnnián kuàilè (Happy New Year in Chinese).